 My girls know better.
 They were raised right.
 And this fall season, my boys are being initiated into the faith.
 The ritual of edification is short, yet satisfying.
-Simply nibble one honeyed hue at a time: first the tip – just to see what it tastes like – then proceed to the sleek middle orange, and finally the wide yellow base.
+Simply nibble one honeyed hue at a time: first the tip – just to see what it feels like (pure heaven) – then proceed to the sleek middle orange, and finally the wide yellow base.
 Repeat until satisfied.

 And listen, I tell them.
 Listen real close and you can hear each kernel of truth whispering its legacy in a low incantation: “Carpe… Carpe Diem, boys.
 Seize the sunsets.”
 Because you never know when you won’t get another.